wordswords/dotfiles/README.md

 that directory, no need to type cd.
 3. Type `l` for a long-style ls.
-4. `delta <file1> <file2>` for a nice 2 way diff style interface where you can analyse and easily copy changes between files. for then using on a website form.
+4. `delta <file1> <file2>` for a nice 2 way diff style interface where you can analyse and copy changes between files. for then using on a website form.
 5. Use `<tab>` to activate oh-my-zsh's autocomplete plugins.
 For example `git
 <tab>`
 6. Run `repos.sh` to check the branch name of all git repositories under the current directory.
-Very useful when you have a number of different projects that interact with each other and you want to quickly see which repos branches you have checked out.
+Useful when you have a lot of different projects that interact with each other and you want to see which repos branches you have checked out.
-7. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
+7. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there's problems with the vim config.
 8. Use `notes` to launch Joplin, my note-taking app.
 9. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo